charan71/klondikedashboard/README.md

 # klondikedashboard Template
-**klondikedashboard** is a responsive Bootstrap template for demostration the information in a graphical interface.
+**klondikedashboard** is a responsive Bootstrap template for demostrating the information in a graphical interface.